Sol-Global/.github/profile/README.md

 ---

-## 🌐 **Divisions of Nexa**
+## 🌐 **Divisions of Sora**
-- **[Infrastructure](https://nexaworldwide.com/infrastructure/)**: Creating the most modern, futuristic, beautiful, and efficient infrastructure worldwide.
+- **[Infrastructure](https://sorauniversal.com/infrastructure/)**: Creating the most modern, futuristic, beautiful, and efficient infrastructure worldwide.
-- **[Health](https://nexaworldwide.com/health/)**: Solving some of the most prevalent and severe medical and health issues.
+- **[Health](https://sorauniversal.com/health/)**: Solving some of the most prevalent and severe medical and health issues.
-- **[University](https://nexaworldwide.com/university/)**: Developing the most inspirational research and education institution worldwide, centered around enthusiasm and futurism.
+- **[University](https://sorauniversal.com/university/)**: Developing the most inspirational research and education institution worldwide, centered around enthusiasm and futurism.

-Our GitHub account exists to store and manage code relating to internal Nexa software and services as well as public, open-source code, created specifically for the public.
+Our GitHub account exists to store and manage code relating to internal Sora software and services as well as public, open-source code, created specifically for the public.

 ---

-## 👨‍💻 **Nexa's Preferred Programming Languages**
+## 👨‍💻 **Sora's Preferred Programming Languages**
 - **Python**: Used for general internal software.
 - **C**: Used when low-level control and/or max. performance is necessary.

 ---
 Thank you for visiting!
-💡 **Nexa - Where Imagination Meets Innovation**
+💡 **Sora - Where Imagination Meets Innovation**